yemoalakija/just-phone/README.md

 * [dj3-cloudinary-storage](https://pypi.org/project/dj3-cloudinary-storage/) - Django Cloudinary Storage is a Django package that facilitates integration with Cloudinary by implementing Django Storage API.
 * [Django](https://pypi.org/project/Django/) - Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 * [django-allauth](https://pypi.org/project/django-allauth/) - Integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication.
-* [django-crispy-forms](https://pypi.org/project/django-crispy-forms/) - Used to integrate Django DRY forms in the project.
+* [django-resized](https://pypi.org/project/django-resized/) - Used to integrate image resiziing to specified size in the project.
 * [django-extensions](https://pypi.org/project/django-extensions/) - Django Extensions is a collection of custom extensions for the Django Framework.
 * [gunicorn](https://pypi.org/project/gunicorn/) - Gunicorn ‘Green Unicorn’ is a Python WSGI HTTP Server for UNIX.
 It’s a pre-fork worker model ported from Ruby’s Unicorn project.
 The Gunicorn server is broadly compatible with various web frameworks, simply implemented, light on server resource usage, and fairly speedy.
 * [oauthlib](https://pypi.org/project/oauthlib/) - OAuthLib is a framework which implements the logic of OAuth1 or OAuth2 without assuming a specific HTTP request object or web framework.